flyteorg/flyte/rfc/system/2633-eviction-of-cached-task-outputs.md

     * If any reservations exist for the cached resource to be deleted, `flyteadmin` would wait until it can ensure no other executor is accessing the data.

 As most of the required functionality should already be added while implementing the cache eviction override for an execution, this additional change would likely only require some smaller extension of the `flyteadmin` service.

-#### Extension of existing `flyteadmin` endpoints

-As an alternative to the standalone endpoints suggested above, we could extend existing `flyteadmin` endpoints to support eviction of cached workflow/task results:

-* The [`UpdateExecution`](https://github.com/flyteorg/flyteidl/blob/ac94eb4c6ffbe17df5b146337135f59914ffe3bf/protos/flyteidl/service/admin.proto#L281) endpoints and its [`ExecutionUpdateRequest`](https://github.com/flyteorg/flyteidl/blob/e749b82a70027d3364f4e5b98ce2cfbffb4eef54/protos/flyteidl/admin/execution.proto#L351) could be extended to include an `evict_cache` flag.
-    * If the new flag is set, `UpdateExecution` would evict the cache of the referenced workflow and all of its sub-workflows/-tasks.
-* As no similar equivalent exists for task execution, we'd either have to add a `UpdateTask` endpoint or extend `UpdateExecution` to handle tasks as well.
-    * Since there's currently no need for updating task executions aside from evicting their cache, this new endpoint would only support cache eviction for the time being.
-    * We could modify the [`id`](https://github.com/flyteorg/flyteidl/blob/e749b82a70027d3364f4e5b98ce2cfbffb4eef54/protos/flyteidl/admin/execution.proto#L353) field of `ExecutionUpdateRequest` to be a `oneof` including a task identifier, however this would diverge from the general convention of endpoints performing CRUD operations on the entity specified in the message name and is thus considered a less feasible option.

 Whilst our main intent for this `AdminService` extension is for automated/scripted cleanup using user-provided scripts, this functionality could also be added to other Flyte tools: